 It should be noted that appeals may be submitted following an IPRC process and requests for reconvening an IPRC meeting.
 Over the past three years, if an appeal has been submitted to the Secretary of the Board, it has never reached the point of review at a Special Education Appeal Board (SEAB).

-An overview of all appeals, tribunals, and mediations completed in the OCDSB over the past three school years:
+An overview of all IPRC referrals, reviews, and appeals completed in the OCDSB over the past three school years: